 This is a cooperative program with Hobart and William Smith Colleges through the Partnership for Global Education (PGE).

 Australia, a country that's home to great biological and geologic diversity, becomes the classroom on this term abroad, with a focus on marine and terrestrial ecology of eastern Australia.
-This is a Partnership for Global Education Program run jointly with Hobart and William-Smith Colleges and organized in coordination with the Centre for Marine Studies at the University of Queensland (UQ), the country's largest university.
+This is a Partnership for Global Education Program run jointly with Hobart and William-Smith Colleges and organized in coordination with the School of Biological Sciences at the University of Queensland (UQ), the country's largest university.
 It is located in Brisbane, a city of 1.4 million with a small-town feel.

 Integrating field and lecture components, the program includes extended excursions that highlight a variety of ecosystems, including the Great Barrier Reef and the subtropical rainforest of Lamington National Park.